compilotbv/mcpg/README.md

 # Edit .env with your database credentials
 ```

-### 3. Test with Docker Compose
+### 3. Run with Docker Compose

-Start the test PostgreSQL database and MCP server:
+Edit `.env` file with your PostgreSQL connection details, then start the MCP server:

 ```bash
 docker-compose up -d
 ```

+Note: This connects to your existing PostgreSQL database (not included).

 ### 4. Configure Cursor IDE